Segmentation-Driven Monocular Shape from Polarization based on Physical Model: Proposed Method

 \subsection{Polarization-Driven Region Segmentation}

-As established in Section IV-C, the MFCP constraint is used for globally convex objects.
-However, for the complex objects with multiple local convex regions, applying this constraint to the entire foreground mask will introduce significant reconstruction errors.
-To solve this problem, we propose a polarization-driven adaptive region growing (PARG) segmentation method to partition the entire object surface into a set of locally convex segments \cite{ref8}.
+As established in Section~4.3, the MFCP constraint is used for globally convex objects.
+However, for complex objects with multiple local convex regions, applying this constraint to the entire foreground mask will introduce significant reconstruction errors.
+To solve this problem, we propose a polarization-driven adaptive region growing (PARG) segmentation method to partition the entire object surface into a set of locally convex segments~\cite{ref8}.
 Each of those sub-regions can then be processed independently, effectively decomposing the challenging global reconstruction problem into a set of manageable local problems.

-Algorithm 1 outlines the complete procedure, where a pre-defined similarity threshold, $\tau$, governs the growing criterion, and Fig. 4 shows the workflow.
+Algorithm~\ref{alg1} outlines the complete procedure, where a pre-defined similarity threshold, $\tau$, governs the growing criterion, and Fig.~\ref{fig4} shows the workflow.
 The algorithm operates on a four-dimensional (4D) feature tensor derived from the polarization cues, constructed as follows:

-where $\rho$, $\varphi$ and $|\nabla \varphi|$ represents the DOP, AOP and the gradient magnitude of AOP, respectively.
-The employment of $\cos 2\varphi(x,y)$ and $\sin 2\varphi(x,y)$ eliminates the periodicity issue in the polarization angles by ensuring that equivalent angles (differing by $\pi$) produce identical feature values, thus mitigating the trigonometric periodicity interference in the segmentation.
-The $\rho$ and $|\nabla \varphi|$ are utilized because their variations correlate with the surface geometry, providing effective boundary information for neighborhood scanning.
+where $\rho$, $\varphi$ and $|\nabla \varphi|$ represent the DOP, AOP and the gradient magnitude of AOP, respectively.
+The employment of $\cos 2\varphi(\mathbf{u})$ and $\sin 2\varphi(\mathbf{u})$ eliminates the periodicity issue in the polarization angles by ensuring that equivalent angles (differing by $\pi$) produce identical feature values, thus mitigating trigonometric periodicity interference in the segmentation.
+The $\rho$ and $|\nabla \varphi|$ are utilised because their variations correlate with the surface geometry, providing effective boundary information for neighbourhood scanning.

 The region growing method produces the initial segmentation result.
-Then, we refine the segmentation by post-processing techniques including the morphological reconstruction-based hole filling and Gaussian filtering for boundary smoothing \cite{ref34}.
-Each labeled region corresponds to a locally convex sub-region and provides a binary mask for the independent reconstruction as described in Section IV-D.
+Then, we refine the segmentation by post-processing techniques including the morphological reconstruction-based hole filling and Gaussian filtering for boundary smoothing~\cite{ref38}.
+Each labelled region corresponds to a locally convex sub-region and provides a binary mask for the independent reconstruction as described in Section~4.4.